Impressionist's summer residence

 - Babysitter: A babysitter is available in the daytime and/or the evenings.
 She speaks English.
 If there are more than 2 children, 2 babysitters will have to be hired.
 The cost is EUR 15 per hour.
 Please make arrangements in advance, before your arrival.

-- Help with your suitcase: Giuseppe, the caretaker can help carry your suitcases upon arrival and departure.
-Please advise us when booking (and please remember to give Giuseppe a tip!).
+- Help with your suitcase: Gabriele, the caretaker can help carry your suitcases upon arrival and departure.
+Please advise us when booking (and please remember to give Gabriele a tip!).

 - Extra set of towels: EUR 12 per set